JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/README.md

 Calibration between modules is done iteratively.
 After AB calibration events with only one photon coming from positron-electron annihilation and only one photon coming from the deexcitation of the source is selected based on the TOT values.
 For every event lifetme estimator is calculated as Time(AnnihilationHit) - Time(DeexcitationHit).
 Positron lifetime distribution is filled for two histograms - for a given scintillator ID with annihilation hit and a given scintillator ID with deexcitation hit.
 Correction for a given scintillator is a difference between maximum of the distribution when annihilation photon hit a given ID and maximum of the distribution when deexcitation photon hit a given ID.

 At the end calibration file is created according to the convention.
+The calibration constants are in [ns]!

 When calibration is done for different effective lengths, an optimal value of the effective length can be estimated using EstimateEffectiveLength.exe.
+Note that, when changing the assumed effective length cut on the Z position also should be adjusted properly!

 Additional info
 --------------